yasimba/ParkingManagementSystem/README.md

-# A Sense Hat kit will be provided to each CENG capstone project student to build for their Broadcom development platform.

-# A Broadcom development platform will be purchased by each CENG capstone project student to use as the supporting platform for the sense hat that they build.
+# An interface board for the Broadcom development platform also known as the Raspberry Pi

 ## Table of Contents
 1. [Student Sense Hat Specifications](#student-sense-hat-specifications)